West Tyrone (UK Parliament constituency): History

 For the history of the equivalent seat prior to 1997, see Mid Ulster.

-The seat is overwhelmingly nationalist, as evidenced by the election results in which nationalist parties have always won over 50% of the vote since the seat was created.
+The seat is overwhelmingly nationalist, with nationalist parties winning over 50% of the vote since the seat was created.
 However, the nationalist vote has traditionally been split between the Social Democratic and Labour Party (SDLP) and Sinn Féin, whilst the unionist parties have been more willing to make pacts to increase their chances of victory.

 When the seat was created it was nominally held by the Democratic Unionist Party (DUP), based on mapping the 1992 general election results onto the new boundaries, but this was because the Ulster Unionist Party (UUP) had not contested the equivalent area.
 In the 1996 Forum elections the UUP outpolled the DUP and it was agreed that the DUP would not contest the seat.
 As a result, William Thompson of the UUP won in 1997 with a narrow majority over the SDLP, with Sinn Féin coming third on a large vote.

 During the Parliament that followed, the Omagh bombing took place in the constituency, killing 29 people.

 In the 2001 general election the SDLP and Sinn Féin both targeted the constituency heavily, in the hope that a shift in the vote from one nationalist party to the other would enable them to outpoll the Ulster Unionists.
 In the event Sinn Féin's Pat Doherty won.

 In 1998 both Sinn Féin and the SDLP won two seats in the Northern Ireland Assembly, with the UUP and DUP winning one each.
 However, there was much speculation that an increase in Sinn Féin's vote at the SDLP's expense would result in Sinn Féin taking a seat from its nationalist rival at the next assembly election.
 However, the election was complicated by the intervention of the independent candidate Dr. Kieran Deeny, campaigning on the sole issue of the retention of the hospital in Omagh.
 In a result that shocked commentators he took one of the SDLP's assembly seats.

 Deeny stood again in the 2005 general election and asked most parties to withdraw to support him.
 Many local activists and voters appeared to agree with this, with some making their support public, but in the end the UUP, DUP and SDLP all fielded candidates.
 Doherty held the seat for Sinn Féin, but with Deeny polling strongly in second place.

 Members of Parliament

-The Member of Parliament since the 2017 general election was Barry McElduff of Sinn Féin.
-Between 2001 and 2017, the MP was Pat Doherty of Sinn Féin, and the MP between 1997 and 2001 was William Thompson of the Ulster Unionist Party.

-On 15 January 2018, McElduff announced his resignation as MP following a video he posted on Twitter that appeared to mock victims of the Kingsmill massacre.
+West Tyrone's first MP upon its 1997 creation was William Thompson of the Ulster Unionist Party.
+He was defeated in 2001 by Pat Doherty of Sinn Féin, who held the seat until his retirement at the 2017 general election.
+He was succeeded by Barry McElduff, also of Sinn Féin, who was MP for just over half a year before he announced his resignation on 15 January 2018, following widespread backlash against a video he posted on Twitter that appeared to mock victims of the Kingsmill massacre.
+This triggered a by-election won by Sinn Féin's Órfhlaith Begley, who has remained the MP for West Tyrone to the present day.